Male infertility: Special obtaining

-– Intake bicarbonate, about 25 grams, the night before and the morning of the sample obtaining.
-This will neutralize acidic urine and will turn it alkaline, near semen's pH, so spermatozoa can survive.

-– Before masturbation we have to urinate to empty the bladder.
-This must go to the first recipient.

-– Just after that, the subject has to masturbate and ejaculate, obtaining then a new urine sample with ejaculation that will be stored on the second recipient.

-– Finally we have to obtain the next urine, 2nd urine, for potential ejaculation fraction, which will be stored in the third recipient.
-This may contain the most important fraction.

 Blood sample

 Common hormonal test include determination of FSH and testosterone levels.
 A blood sample can reveal genetic causes of infertility, e.g. Klinefelter syndrome, a Y chromosome microdeletion, or cystic fibrosis.

 Ultrasonography

 Scrotal ultrasonography is useful when there is a suspicion of some particular diseases.
 It may detect signs of testicular dysgenesis, which is often related to an impaired spermatogenesis and to a higher risk of testicular cancer.
 Scrotum ultrasonography may also detect testicular lesions suggestive of malignancy.
 A decreased testicular vascularization is characteristic of testicular torsion, whereas hyperemia is often observed in epididymo-orchitis or in some malignant conditions such as lymphoma and leukemia.
 Doppler ultrasonography useful in assessing venous reflux in case of a varicocele, when palpation is unreliable or in detecting recurrence or persistence after surgery, although the impact of its detection and surgical correction on sperm parameters and overall fertility is debated.

 Dilation of the head or tail of the epididymis is suggestive of obstruction or inflammation of the male reproductive tract.
 Such abnormalities are associated with abnormalities in sperm parameters, as are abnormalities in the texture of the epididymis.
 Scrotal and transrectal ultrasonography (TRUS) are useful in detecting uni- or bilateral congenital absence of the vas deferens (CBAVD), which may be associated with abnormalities or agenesis of the epididymis, seminal vesicles or kidneys, and indicate the need for testicular sperm extraction.
 TRUS plays a key role in assessing azoospermia caused by obstruction, and detecting distal CBAVD or anomalies related to obstruction of the ejaculatory duct, such as abnormalities within the duct itself, a median cyst of the prostate (indicating a need for cyst aspiration), or an impairment of the seminal vesicles to become enlarged or emptied.